1. Course overview and setup

 Task!

-This course requires an Apollo account with an .
+If you already have an existing account within an organization with an , you must have the role of Graph Admin to be able to create .
 You can still follow along if your organization is on a different plan, but you won't be able to complete certain hands-on tasks.
-You can also test out this functionality by signing up for a free Enterprise trial.
+We recommend signing up with your personal email for a Free plan.

 Task!